BroadbandForum/device-data-model/docs/index.typ

 #bbf-appendix[
 = Appendix XXI: 5G Theory of Operation <sec:g-theory-of-operation>]]]

+#bbf-note[
+The theory of operation defined in this Appendix is DEPRECATED in favor of the "3GPP NAS" theory of operation defined in Appendix XXV.
+The 3GPP NAS theory of operation takes a more wholistic approach and is inclusive of 3G, 4G and 5G rather than the previous focus on 5G WWC ]

 This section discusses the Theory of Operation for 5G Wireline Wireless Convergence using CWMP or USP and the supporting Device.WWC, Device.PDU and Device.FWE objects.